TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 4/Acts 4.14.md

 ---

-And seeing the man that was healed standing with them, they could say nothing against it.
+Seeing the man who was healed standing with them, they could say nothing against it.